AthenaDecisionSystems/athena-owl-core/docs/design.md

 The backend can run in uvicorn or ugnicorn server.
 It exposes two set of APIs:

 * `/api/v1/c/` pour the conversation
-* `/api/v1/a/` for the administration like managing the different entities of the frameworks: assistants, agents, prompts, RAG documents
+* `/api/v1/a/` for the administration tasks like managing the different entities of the frameworks: assistants, agents, prompts, tools, RAG documents

-The src folder includes the Dockerfile to build the image, the requirements.txt for dependencies and a `start_backend.sh` script to do local development tests.
-Unit and integration test are done using pytest and unittest modules.
+The `src` folder includes the Dockerfile to build the image, the `requirements.txt` is used for Python module dependencies and a `start_backend.sh` script to do local development tests.
+Unit and integration test are done using `pytest` and unittest modules.
 Code testing can be debugged in VScode IDE.

 ## Important components

 The [architecture document presents the components](arch.md/#component-view).
-The decomposition is done with API, service/repository code and then llm specific code.
+The decomposition is done with API, service/repository code and then llm specific facade code.

 ![](./images/code_repo.PNG)